 For example, you could create an administrative resource on a separate web to host these resources e.g.

-Note: This shared resource site will be equally useful if configuring Report Magic along with Analog to support you end-users (not covered in this guide).
+Note: This shared resource site will be equally useful if deploying Report Magic stats along with Analog (not covered in this guide).

 Configure the Analog Site Settings

-Now that you have created a common baseline for Analog to run against, the next step is to configure Analog for each of your sites.
+Now that you have created a common baseline for Analog’s global config, the next step is to configure Analog for each of your sites.